 BiographyDuncan Wooldridge is an artist, writer and curator.
 He is the Course Director for BA (Hons) Fine Art Photography at Camberwell College of Art.
-Curatorial work includes the two-site group survey exhibition, Anti-Photography, at Focal Point Gallery and Beecroft Art Gallery, Southend, in 2011, and John Hilliard: Not Black and White, at Richard Saltoun Gallery, London, in 2014.
+His curatorial work includes the two-site group survey exhibition, Anti-Photography, at Focal Point Gallery and Beecroft Art Gallery, Southend, in 2011, and John Hilliard: Not Black and White, at Richard Saltoun Gallery, London, in 2014.
 A parallel book, ‘John Hilliard: Not Black and White’, is published by Ridinghouse.
 In 2019 he curated the exhibition 'Moving The Image: Photography and Its Actions' at Camberwell Space, as part of the Peckham 24 Photography Festival.

 Duncan writes regularly as a critic and essayist in magazines and books.
-He has written regularly for Art Monthly, Artforum, Source, FOAM, Elephant, and 1000 Words Photography Magazine.
+He has written regularly for Art Monthly, Artforum, Over (PhotoIreland), FOAM Amsterdam, and 1000 Words Photography Magazine.
 Four essays were included in the recent 10-year anniversary edition of 1000 Words Magazine '10 Years: 2008-2018'; He was a contributor to 'Photography Reframed: New Visions in Photographic Culture' (IB Tauris), and has contributed essays to recent Monographs on Niko Luoma and Ryudai Takano).
 He is the author of 'To Be Determined: Photography and the Future' (SPBH Editions).